Boomer Esiason: Television, film and literature

 Esiason has appeared in over 25 commercials including ones for Diet Coke, Wheaties, Reebok, Samsung, Hanes, Doritos and Domino's Pizza.
 He has also appeared in many TV shows and movies, such as The Game Plan, Miss America 1999, Spin City, and Blue Bloods among others.

 He made two appearances on the game show Family Feud.
 On March 18, 1989, he appeared in the episode "Bengals v.
 49ers", reminiscent of their latest Super Bowl match.
 In 1993, his second Family Feud appearance came in the episode "NFC v.
 AFC".

 He authored a children's reader in 1995 titled A Boy Named Boomer and co-wrote (with Lowell Cauffiel) a 1998 novel titled Toss.

-He co-hosted the Miss America Pageant with Meredith Vieira on September 19, 1998, and co-hosted with Julie Chen the CBS broadcast of the 2002 Macy's Thanksgiving Day Parade.
+He co-hosted the Miss America Pageant with Meredith Vieira on September 19, 1998, and co-hosted with Julie Chen Moonves the CBS broadcast of the 2002 Macy's Thanksgiving Day Parade.

 He and partner Craig Carton served as judges on the May 29, 2011, episode of Iron Chef America.

 He has co-hosted Super Bowl's Greatest Commercials from 2012 to 2023.

 He made a cameo appearance as himself on the October 3, 2014, episode of Blue Bloods.

 In 2015, he became the Commissioner of the FFL (Feline Football League) for Kitten Bowl II on the Hallmark Channel, and still holds that position today.
 He has provided analysis and commentary for all the Kitten Bowls since Kitten Bowl II, which airs during half time of the Super Bowl.

 Esiason launched Game Time with Boomer Esiason, interviews with sports personalities from the past, on Saturday September 14, 2019.